 After leaving, I lived with different friends, sleeping on their couches for over a year until all those connections got burned out.
 I found myself alone in the world, with no money and no one to turn to.
 I had a deep understanding that I needed to learn to survive on the streets.
 I called 211 and they told me to go downtown to a referral center and that’s where I literally ran into Sandra, a former staff person from Elizabeth Gregory Home.
 She saw that I was bewildered and needed help, and told me that the best place for me to rebuild my self-esteem and feel safe was Elizabeth Gregory Home’s Day Center.

 The staff at Elizabeth Gregory Home (EGH) made me feel welcome and asked what I needed.
 I felt a connection and for the first time a sense that I wasn’t alone.
 In addition to meals, I was offered essentials such as a blanket and hygiene supplies.
 To me, EGH was a place of refuge and sanctuary.
 It was a place where I could feel safe in order to rebuild and recuperate.

 After coming to EGH for two years, I applied for and was accepted into the Transitional House.
 Now I have new friends and work, which I found only through the help of EGH.
 I have regained my confidence as well as a feeling of hope that I thought was lost for good.

 After years of wandering, I now have a sense of direction.
 I have this great sense of gratitude and appreciation for not only the value and potential in my life but for all women who are in a similar situation as me.

-Looking back, I can see how true that the saying, “What doesn’t kill you makes you stronger” is!
+Looking back, I can see how true this saying is!
+“What doesn’t kill you makes you stronger.”
 Though it has been a challenge, I feel that I have overcome a tremendous struggle and am very optimistic.

 Update: Angle has moved into her own apodment in Ballard and is happily working fulltime for a local non-profit helping disadvantaged youth.